-Grilled Plum and Pork Kebabs are a perfect summer meal.
+Grilled Plum and Pork Kebabs are a perfect casual summer meal.
 Summer is not over yet.
-I'm planning on keeping it going as long as possible and I'm still grilling and I'm making these Grilled Plum & Pork Kebabs, still enjoying all of our fresh local summer fruit.
+I’m planning on keeping it going as long as possible and I’m still grilling and I’m making these skewers of succulent pork and juicy plums.

 History of the Kebab

 Did you know that kebabs originated in Turkey, as shish kebabs?
 The words “shish kebab” literally mean “skewer of roast meat”.
-But skewers of roasted meat can be found in many cultures.
+However, you can find skewers of roasted meat in the cuisines of many cultures.
 Think satay in the Orient, souvlaki in Greece, or brochettes in France.
-Here's a great article about the Origins Of The Shish Kebab.
-Whatever they are called, kebabs are an easy and delicious way to grill or roast meats, and veggies, too.
+Here’s a great article about the Origins Of The Shish Kebab.
+Whatever you call them, kebabs are an easy and delicious way to grill or roast meats, and veggies, too.

 Summer is all about grilling.
 We love cooking out on the grill, and coming up with new ways to do it.
-Since everyone loves food on a stick, Grilled Plum and Pork Kebabs are perfect for a party snack or, for a main meal served with a salad and rice.
+Since everyone loves food on a stick, these plummy pork skewers are perfect for a party snack or, for a main meal served with a salad and rice.
 Kebabs are a fun way to be creative on the grill.

-But you don't have to wait for summer to make these plum and pork kebabs.
-They can be cooked on an indoor grill, under the broiler, or even on the stovetop.
+But you don’t have to wait for summer to make these plum and pork kebabs.
+You can cook them on an indoor grill, under the broiler, or even on the stove top.

 I’m using black plums, also called Japanese plums, for this recipe.
 But any variety of plum will be just as good.
 This summer I’ve been having fun using all of our area’s seasonal fruit bounty in savory dishes, like pizza with balsamic cherries, chicken with red currant sauce, and an arugula salad with grilled apricots.
 For these kebabs, I marinated the pork and the plums together.
 The Asian inspired marinade is tangy and slightly sweet with just a hint of spice.